The Eco-Innovation Scoreboard and Index

 The Eco-Innovation Scoreboard (Eco-IS) is the first tool to assess and illustrate eco-innovation performance across the EU Member States.
 The scoreboard aims at capturing the different aspects of eco-innovation by applying 16 indicators grouped into five thematic areas: eco-innovation inputs, eco-innovation activities, eco-innovation outputs, resource efficiency and socio-economic outcomes.
 It thereby shows how well individual Member States perform in different dimensions of eco-innovation compared to the EU average and presents their strengths and weaknesses.
 The Eco-IS complements other measurement approaches of innovativeness of EU countries and aims to promote a holistic view on economic, environmental and social performance.

-The 2013 version of the Eco-IS consists of 16 indicators from 9 different data sources, which were the same indicators used for the 2012 version.
-13 indicators were updated, with most indicators having their latest data for the years between 2010 and 2012.
-As the data collection and compilation process is an ongoing effort in the Observatory, we intend to further improve the quality of the underlying data in the future.
+The 2014 and 2015 versions of the Eco-IS consists of 16 indicators from 9 different data sources, which were the same indicators used as in the previous versions.
+In both versions, 13 indicators were updated, with most indicators in the 2015 version having their latest data for 2013 or 2014.

 Note: Data on early stage investments were kindly provided by Cleantech Group (http://www.cleantech.com)